abugraokkali/decision-tree/README.md

-# decision-tree
+# Decision Tree

-Decision Tree Algorithm in Python From Scratch\
+Decision Tree Algorithm in Python From Scratch.

 Jupyter Notebook is used for the visualization.